 Story courtesy everyrecordtellsastory.com

-45 years ago today The Who were playing the Cow Palace near San Francisco in support of their Quadrophenia album.
+46 years ago today The Who was playing the Cow Palace near San Francisco in support of their Quadrophenia album.
 Over an hour into the show, during "Won’t Get Fooled Again", drummer Keith Moon suddenly slumped over his drum kit, and passed out.
 He was carried out by the road crew and was revived sufficiently to carry on, albeit after a half hour delay.
 The Who started up again playing "Magic Bus" and Moon played for a short while and then collapsed again.

 According to Pete Townshend's autobiography...